pmlrsg/arsf_dem_scripts/doc/source/scripts.rst

    there is a problem finding hyperspectral navigation files the script will print a warning but continue and produce a DEM much larger than required.

-   'create_apl_dem' was created by ARSF-DAN at Plymouth Marine Laboraty (PML) and is made available under the terms of the GPLv3 license.
+   'create_apl_dem' was created by ARSF-DAN at Plymouth Marine Laboratory (PML) and is made available under the terms of the GPLv3 license.